 The known causal relationship among phonological skill, phonic decoding, spelling, accurate and automatic word recognition, text reading fluency, background knowledge, verbal reasoning skill, vocabulary, reading comprehension and writing.
 How the relationships among the major components of literacy development change with reading development (i.e., changes in oral language, including phonological awareness; phonics and word recognition; spelling; reading and writing fluency; vocabulary; reading comprehension skills and strategies; written expression).
 Reasonable goals and expectations for learners at various stages of reading and writing development.
-Provides an explanation of scientifically and evidence-based practices in teaching reading to address the needs of English Learners. -Must include an explanation of the differences and similarities in the development of literacy between English learners and native speakers.
+Provides an explanation of scientifically and evidence-based practices in teaching reading to English Learners. -Must include an explanation of the differences and similarities in the development of literacy between English Learners and native speakers.
 Provides an explanation of the relationship between second language oral proficiency and second language literacy.
 The importance of providing frequent and intentional instruction focused on oral language development when supporting English Learners with literacy development.
-Comments: Section L: PHONOLOGY DEVELOPMENT 1 CCR 301-101, 4.02(8) Provide evidence that the product provides instruction in: Evidence: the general goal of phonological skill instruction and how to explicitly state the goal of any phonological teaching activity. the progression of phonological skill development (i.e., rhyme, syllable, onset-rime, phoneme differentiation). the differences among various phonological manipulations, including identifying, matching, blending, segmenting, substituting and deleting sounds. the principles of phonological skill instruction: brief, multisensory, conceptual and auditory-verbal. the reciprocal relationship among phonological processing, reading, spelling and vocabulary. the phonological features of a second language, such as Spanish, and how they interfere with English pronunciation and phonics.
+Comments: Section K: PHONOLOGY DEVELOPMENT 1 CCR 301-101, 4.02(8) Provide evidence that the product provides instruction in: Evidence: the general goal of phonological skill instruction and how to explicitly state the goal of any phonological teaching activity. the progression of phonological skill development (i.e., rhyme, syllable, onset-rime, phoneme differentiation). the differences among various phonological manipulations, including identifying, matching, blending, segmenting, substituting and deleting sounds.

-The phonological features of a second language (such as Spanish) and how they are similar to English and can support with transfer of phonemes that occur in both a second language (such as Spanish) and in English, and those that differ.
-Scientifically and evidence-based instructional strategies, scaffolding, and differentiation for teaching phonological awareness to English Learners.
-STRUCTURE OF LANGUAGE - Phonology 1 CCR 301-101, 4.02(6) Provide evidence that the product provides instruction in: Identification, pronunciation, classification and comparison of the consonant and vowel phonemes of English.
-Comments: Section M: PHONICS AND WORD RECOGNITION DEVELOPMENT 1 CCR 301-101, 4.02(9) Provide evidence that the product provides instruction in: Evidence: the appropriate sequence of phonics concepts from basic to advanced. principles of explicit and direct teaching; model, lead, give guided practice and review. the rationale for multisensory and multimodal techniques. the routines of a complete lesson format, from the introduction of a word-recognition concept to fluent application in meaningful reading and writing. research-based adaptations of instruction for students with weaknesses in working memory, attention, executive function or processing speed.
-Scientifically and evidence-based instructional strategies, scaffolds, and differentiation to develop English Learners' letter knowledge, grapho-phonemic knowledge, decoding skills, and morphological awareness STRUCTURE OF LANGUAGE - Orthography 1 CCR 301-101, 4.02(6) Provide evidence that the product provides instruction in: the broad outline of historical influences on English spelling patterns, especially Anglo-Saxon, Latin (romance) and Greek. defining grapheme as a functional correspondence unit or representation of a phoneme. common orthographic rules and patterns in English, including the six basic syllable types in English spelling.
+the principles of phonological skill instruction: brief, multisensory, conceptual and auditory-verbal. the reciprocal relationship among phonological processing, reading, spelling and vocabulary. the phonological features of a second language, such as Spanish, and how they interfere with English pronunciation and phonics. he phonological features of languages other than English, such as Spanish, and how they are similar to English and can support with transfer of phonemes that occur in both languages, such Spanish and English, and how they differ. scientifically and evidence-based instructional strategies, scaffolding, and differentiation for teaching phonological awareness to English Learners.
+STRUCTURE OF LANGUAGE - Phonology 1 CCR 301-101, 4.02(6) Provide evidence that the product provides instruction in: 5) Identification, pronunciation, classification and comparison of the consonant and vowel phonemes of English. of the consonant and vower phonemes of English.
+Comments: Evidence: Comments: Section L: PHONICS AND WORD RECOGNITION DEVELOPMENT 1 CCR 301-101, 4.02(9) Evidence: Comments: Section L: PHONICS AND WORD RECOGNITION DEVELOPMENT 1 CCR 301-101, 4.02(9) Provide evidence that the product provides instruction in: the appropriate sequence of phonics concepts from basic to Evidence: Comments: Section L: PHONICS AND WORD RECOGNITION DEVELOPMENT 1 CCR 301-101, 4.02(9) Provide evidence that the product provides instruction in: the appropriate sequence of phonics concepts from basic to advanced. principles of explicit and direct teaching; model, lead, give Evidence: Comments: Section L: PHONICS AND WORD RECOGNITION DEVELOPMENT 1 CCR 301-101, 4.02(9) Provide evidence that the product provides instruction in: the appropriate sequence of phonics concepts from basic to advanced. principles of explicit and direct teaching; model, lead, give guided practice and review.
+Evidence: